-Students may add courses to their schedules or change from one class to another up to the final date for schedule changes.
+Students may add or remove courses from their schedules until the final date for schedule changes listed in the Academic Calendar.
 No classes may be added or changed to another after the published deadline in the academic calendar without permission from the Vice Chancellor for Academic Affairs.